 - 1/2 teaspoon pepper

-- Add diced tomatoes, onions, celery, tomato paste, chicken broth, oregano, and basil to your crock pot.
+Add diced tomatoes, onions, celery, tomato paste, chicken broth, oregano, and basil to the crock pot.
 Cover and cook on low for 5-6 hours.

-- About 30 minutes before the soup is ready, prepare a roux by melting the butter over medium low heat in a skillet and whisking in the flour.
+About 30 minutes before the soup is ready, prepare a roux by melting the butter over medium-low heat in a skillet and whisking in the flour.
 Whisk constantly for about 10 minutes or until the roux turns golden brown.
-Slowly add the soup from the crock pot to the roux, a cup at a time.
+Slowly add the vegetables from the crock pot to the roux, a cup at a time.
 Whisk together until smooth then add the roux mixture back to the crock pot.